Cloaking, Trapping and Superlensing of Lamb Waves with Negative Refraction

 Following this numerical study, a double perfect corner is manufactured on a duralumin plate \al{by chemical etching} (see Methods).
 The erosion process being imperfect, a control of the thickness is \alex{necessary} and the corresponding thickness map is shown in Supplementary Fig.~S1.
 The source is a piezoelectric transducer glued on the top right positive index quadrant at $15$ mm from both interfaces (see Methods).
 The normal displacement is measured at the plate surface using a \alex{photorefractive} interferometer. \al{The wave-field filtered at the crossing frequency is shown} in Fig.~\ref{fig:PC}c. \al{As predicted, refocusing} occurs in each quadrant.
 The resulting wave field is closely similar to the numerical result displayed in Fig.~\ref{fig:PC}b obtained with perfectly matched layers.
 The reflections on the plate edges are therefore insignificant in the experiment because of the overall dimension of the plate (see Methods).
 The residual discrepancy between the numerical and experimental wave-fields is explained by: (\textit{i}) a different thickness ratio ($d_2/d_1=0.86$) that implies a shift in terms crossing frequency ($f_c=3.46$ MHz instead of 3.32 MHz) and \corr{corresponding wavelength ($\lambda_c=\al{10}$ mm instead of 12.2 mm)}; (\textit{ii}) thickness fluctuations in the eroded areas (see Supplementary Fig.~S1).

-While a study of the wave-field in the frequency domain nicely shows the refocusing of waves in each quadrant, \al{it is interesting to observe the field in the time domain in order to assess the trapping} of Lamb waves around the double perfect corner.
-To that aim, an inverse Fourier transform of the wave-field is performed over a frequency bandwidth of $0.1$ MHz around the crossing frequency.
-The corresponding temporal wave-field is shown at time $t=1$, $20$, $40$ and $60$ $\mu$s in Fig.~\ref{fig:PC_temp}.
+While a study of the wave-field in the frequency domain nicely shows the refocusing of waves in each quadrant, \al{it is interesting to observe the field in the time domain in order to assess the circulation} of Lamb waves around the double perfect corner.
+To that aim, an inverse Fourier transform of the wave-field is performed over a frequency bandwidth of $0.02$ MHz around the crossing frequency.
+The corresponding temporal wave-field is shown at different times of flight in Fig.~\ref{fig:PC_temp}a-e.
 The images of the source located in quadrant A are observed in quadrants B and C at time $t=20~\mu$s (Fig.~\ref{fig:PC_temp}b), before recombining in quadrant D at $t=40$ $\mu$s (Fig.~\ref{fig:PC_temp}c).
-As expected, the negatively refracted waves come back to the initial source location in quadrant A at time $t=65~\mu$s (Fig.~\ref{fig:PC_temp}d.
+As expected, the negatively refracted waves then go through quadrants B and C [$t=60~\mu$s, Fig.~\ref{fig:PC_temp}d] before refocusing at the initial source location in quadrant A at time $t=80~\mu$s (Fig.~\ref{fig:PC_temp}e).
+The amplitude loss ($\sim$ -10 dB) exhibited by the refocused wave compared to the source is explained by the fact that only a part of the emitted rays can be trapped by the double negative corner (blue arrows in Fig.~\ref{fig:SchemaCroissantAndPC}b).